aws-powertools/powertools-lambda-typescript/docs/features/batch.md

 ### Working with full batch failures

 By default, the `BatchProcessor` will throw a `FullBatchFailureError` if all records in the batch fail to process, we do this to reflect the failure in your operational metrics.
+If you call `process()` yourself and catch this error, `response()` still lists every failed record.

 When working with functions that handle batches with a small number of records, or when you use errors as a flow control mechanism, this behavior might not be desirable as your function might generate an unnaturally high number of errors.
 When this happens, the [Lambda service will scale down the concurrency of your function](https://docs.aws.amazon.com/lambda/latest/dg/services-sqs-errorhandling.html#services-sqs-backoff-strategy){target="_blank"}, potentially impacting performance.